 - Mobile and text banking

 - No minimum deposit or balance amount

 - Free box of first checks

-They do not offer dividends on a basic Free Checking account while many Credit Unions on average offer a small APY OF AT LEAST .10% on free checking.
+They do not offer dividends on a basic free checking account while many credit unions on average offer a small APY of at least .10% on free checking.
 Also, their rates for their premium checking and money market accounts are less than desirable.
-You will still get some perks with their basic savings account APY at .15% but don’t count on your money growing very quickly.
-Even then, signing up for a Premium account or a Money Market account will not get you many financial gains either.
-Not even with a Savings Certificate.
-Their rates for premium accounts, money market accounts and Savings Certificates compared to other Credit Unions is on the lower end and rate increases are tiered based off of the minimal amount in the account which is also has a higher requirement than most banks.
-Their Savings Certificates remain at .30% and doesn’t reach the next tier till you have invested over $100,000 for a tiny .05% increase.
+You will still get some perks with their basic savings account APY at .20% but don’t count on your money growing very quickly.
+Even then, signing up for a premium account or a money market account will not get you many financial gains either.
+Not even with a savings certificate.
+Their rates for premium accounts, money market accounts and savings certificates compared to other credit unions is on the lower end and rate increases are tiered based off of the minimal amount in the account which is also has a higher requirement than most banks.

 Lastly, their options for credit cards are extremely limited.
 They offer one type of card, but they do allow for customers to choose what option they want with their card, but it looks like one card isn’t good for multiple benefits.